ZioYuri78/twl/README.md

 ```

 ### Step 3
-Set the current user, the first call to this function after the successfull
+Set the current user (this is a very bad name, what we are talking about is the client_id and the oauth token),
-connection to the server is **mandatory**!!
+the first call to this function after the successful connection to the server is **mandatory**!!

 `TWLSetCurrentUser(&api_creds_1);`

-From here every calls to the API will use the **api_creds_1** user_id and token.
+From here every calls to the API will use the **api_creds_1** client_id and oauth token.

 ### Step 4
 Call your API function, for example here we are going to get some twitch user information,